Warsame-Egal/nba-live-tracker/README.md

 # NBA Scoreboard API

 The **NBA Scoreboard API** is a FastAPI backend designed to provide real-time and historical NBA game data for frontend applications.
-It acts as a middleware layer, fetching raw data from the [`nba_api`](https://github.com/swar/nba_api) package, processing it, and exposing structured, developer-friendly API endpoints.
+It acts as a middleware layer, fetching raw data from the [`nba_api`](https://github.com/swar/nba_api) package, processing it, and exposing structured API endpoints.

 ## What This API Does